SPINAL CORD INJURY & SSD BENEFITS

 - Certain viral infections, such as herpes simplex virus, can inflame and injure the spinal cord.

-It’s important to note that the outcomes vary widely in spinal cord injury caused by infections or disease.
+It’s important to note that the outcomes in spinal cord injury from infections or disease vary widely.
 Treatment usually involves curing the underlying infection or disease in order to promote recovery.

 TREATMENT FOR SPINAL CORD INJURY

-Living with a spinal cord injury poses many challenges, but understanding the available treatments and emerging therapies can pave the way for improved quality of life.
-For example, treatment for a spinal cord injury requires includes:
+Living with a spinal cord injury poses many challenges.
+But understanding the available treatments and emerging therapies can pave the way for recovery.
+For example, treatment for a spinal cord injury includes:

 HOW TO FILE FOR SSD BENEFITS FOR SPINAL CORD INJURY

-You can file an application for SSD and SSI benefits in a number of different ways:
+You can file an application for SSDI and SSI benefits in a number of different ways:

-- If you want to file an application for SSDI benefits, then you can file your claim online at Social Security’s website.
+- If you want to file an application for SSDI benefits, then you can file your claim on Social Security’s website.
 Filing online has many benefits.
 For example, when you file online you get a receipt for your application.
-This allows you more time to finish the application and to do so at your own pace.
+This allows you additional time to finish the application.
+Therefore, you can do so at your own pace.

 - If you file for Supplemental Security Income, then you can start your application online.
-However, the SSA will contact you to finish your application in person at your local Social Security office.
+However, the SSA will contact you to finish your application in person.

 - You can also apply for SSDI, SSI, or both, over the phone at 800-722-1213 between 8 a.m. and 7 p.m.
 Monday through Friday.

 - You can always apply in person at your local Social Security field office.
-If you go this route, then be prepared to wait in line.
+If you go this route, then make an appointment first.
+The SSA no longer allows walk in appointments.

 Consider calling an attorney with years of legal experience to help you file your SSD application.
 Our law firm can help you gather medical evidence and communicate with the SSA on your behalf.
 Additionally, we can also prepare you for your Social Security hearing.